-- 4) Excellent moral character; - 5) No conviction of any crime involving moral turpitude or conviction of any felony; - 6) An excessive number of traffic citations would be cause to exclude an applicant from consideration by most all criminal justice agencies; - 7) U.S. citizenship.
+- An excessive number of traffic citations would be cause to exclude an applicant from consideration by most all criminal justice agencies; - 7.
+U.S. citizenship.

 Note: An extensive background investigation will be conducted by the criminal justice agency to confirm the foregoing.
 Any student who has been convicted of a felony or any offense involving moral turpitude or violence should consult with the ADJ faculty advisor to determine if this degree is appropriate.